Your Name (song): Music video

 The music video for the new song "Your Name" was choreographed by Daichi Miura.
 It is a video work that embodies a "new world view that has never existed before".
 It is shot in a majestic chapel with large stained glass, suitable for a love song singing philosophical love, is composed mainly of dance performances that are linked to the world view of animation, along with supporting Shingo Okamoto.
 Miura, who witnessed the shooting, also said, he was happy to be asked to choreograph this time.
 He thought brought out the new charm of Ritoguri through dance.
 Everyone carefully caught the detailed but very important parts and practiced many times.
 Karen, a member, said she very honored to have Daichi Miura choreograph.
 Ochi and Shingo came to the rehearsal many times while she was busy.
-She hopes people can enjoy the songs of our Your Name with Mr. Ochi's wonderful choreography.
+She hopes people can enjoy the songs of our Your Name with Ochi's choreography.